christophgil/ZIPsFS/README.md

     ls ~/test/ZIPsFS/mnt/ZIPsFS/a/

 Note that some of the conversions may require Docker support.
+ZIPsFS must be run by a user belonging to the *docker* group.

 ### Handling Unknown File Sizes in Virtual File Systems

 The system cannot determine the size of files whose content has not yet been generated.
 In kernel-managed virtual file systems such as */proc* and */sys*, virtual files typically report a size of zero via *stat()*.
-Despite this, they often contain dynamically generated content when read.
+Despite this, they are not empty and  contain dynamically generated content when read.

 However, this behavior does not translate well to FUSE-based file systems.

 For FUSE, returning a file size of zero to represent an unknown or dynamic size is not recommended.
 Many programs interpret a size of 0 as an empty file and will not attempt to read from it at all.
-In ZIPsFS a  placeholder or estimated size is returned if the file content has not been generated  at the time of stat().
+In ZIPsFS,  a placeholder or estimated size is returned if the file content has not been generated  at the time of stat().
 The estimate should be large enough to allow reading the full content.
 If the size is underestimated, data may be read incompletely, leading to truncated output or application errors.
 This workaround allows programs to read the file as if it had content,